ibm-cloud-docs/vpc/lb-update.md

 ## Using the CLI
 {: #alb-updating-cli}

-The following example shows how to use the CLI to update your application load balancer pool to use the algorithm `least_connections` and the port of the member:
+The following example shows how to use the CLI to update your ALB pool to use the algorithm `least_connections` and the port of the member:

   ```
   ibmcloud is load-balancer-pool-update r134-99b5ab45-6357-42db-8b32-5d2c8aa62776 r134-3b66d605-6aa5-4166-9f66-b16054da3cb0 --algorithm least_connections